fmoessbauer/drace/README.md

 ```

 **Note:** Before pushing a commit, please run the integration tests.
-Later on bugs are very tricky to find.
+Later on, bugs are very tricky to find.

 ## Benchmarking with GoogleBenchmark